Women, Dance & Nature

 27 - 29th March 2020

-Throughout the weekend, we will draw upon a range of modalities including dance and embodiment, rewilding, deep nature connection, Wayapa, The Work that Reconnects, and somatic ecology to bring us home to the wild cycles within and around us.
+Throughout the weekend, we will draw upon a range of modalities including dance and embodiment, rewilding, deep nature connection, Joanna Macy's Work that Reconnects, and somatic ecology to bring us home to the wild cycles within and around us.

-You’re invited to join our circle of identifying women as we gather around the fire, dance under the stars, sing among old growth forests, and reconnect within the wild cycles that remind us of our innate belonging to the earth.
+You’re invited to join our circle of identifying women as we gather around the fire, dance under the stars, sing among old growth forests, and reconnect within the wild cycles.

 This immersion is open to those who identify as a woman.
 If you have any questions regarding your suitability for this retreat, please feel free to get in touch.